 The sap is collected into a large holding tank and stored until there is enough in the tank to transport to the sugar house.
 We pump the sap from the holding tanks to gathering tanks from our Morgan and Lake Road locations and then transport to our sugar house.

 The sap is pumped from the gathering tanks into a storage tank ready to be processed.
 It is then processed by the reverse osmosis and stored until it is ready to boil.

 The Reverse Osmosis (RO) filter pumps the sap at a very high pressure into a membrane sap filter.
 This removes the water from the sap which reduces the boiling time.
 This process does not harm the taste of syrup and less wood is needed for the evaporator.

-This is our evaporator in which we boil the sap into syrup.
-Our evaporator is wood fired which looks like a maze type boxes which sits on top of a firebox that is called an Arch.
-The sap has to reach a point that warrants it to be deemed at the proper consistency, the automatic draw off is used to help the sugar maker make the desired quality of syrup.
+This is our evaporator where we boil the sap into syrup.
+Our evaporator is wood fired and looks like a maze type box which sits on top of a firebox called an Arch.
+The sap has to reach a point that warrants it to be deemed at the proper consistency.
+The automatic draw off is used to help the sugar maker make the desired quality of syrup.

 This is our sugar house located on beautiful Lake Memphremagog at 362 Strawberry Acres, Newport, VT.
 We hope you will visit us during the annual Vermont Sugar Makers Open House in the spring of each year!

 Newport, VT 05855